sapcc/hermes/docs/users/hermetis-v1-reference.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Hermes v1 API Reference
+# Hermetis v1 API Reference

 The URLs indicated in the headers of each section are relative to the endpoint URL advertised in the Keystone catalog under the service type resources.